Eurovision Dance Contest 2008

 The Eurovision Dance Contest 2008 was the second and final edition of the Eurovision Dance Contest and was held in Glasgow, Scotland, hosted by the BBC on 6 September.
 The presenters were, as in the previous edition, Graham Norton and Claudia Winkleman.
 The contest took place at the SEC Centre.

 The winners of contest were Edyta Herbuś and Marcin Mroczek of Poland who achieved a score of 154 points.
-2nd place went to Russia, 3rd place to Ukraine, 4th place to Lithuania and 5th place to Azerbaijan who were participating for the first time.
+Russia placed 2nd, Ukraine 3rd, Lithuania 4th and Azerbaijan, participating for the first time, were 5th.

 In a change to the rules, professional couples were no longer eligible to enter the contest.
 At least one dancer from each couple had to be a local celebrity, not professionally trained to dance.
 A further change was that each couple only performed once.
 In 2007 each couple performed a ballroom or Latin routine followed by a freestyle dance incorporating national flavour; in the 2008 contest, the latter freestyle dance continued and this time could include elements of traditional Latin and ballroom.
 A panel of experts was introduced with an approximate weight of 23% of the total outcome and the rest 77% determined through televoting.
 The highest possible points from the jury were 48 while the televoting cast a maximum of 156 points.